arcus/education_modules/bash_scripting_102/bash_scripting_102.md

 If you are done with a file and sure you won't need it ever again, it might make sense to delete it.

-The command `rm` **remove**s and files listed after it from your computer.
+The command `rm` **remove**s files listed after it from your computer.
 Maybe you don't actually want two different names for the same species of bear and want to delete the `brown_bear.txt` file we made earlier:

 ```
 rm brown_bear.txt